 You can’t be a bodybuilder if you don’t train.
 It’s the difference between putting on muscle mass and

 putting on fat.
 When we train, we force the body to develop more muscle mass in preparation for

-Our body senses the hard work and signals for more muscle proteins to be made.
+Our body senses the hard work and signals for more muscle to be made.
 The result?
 Bigger,

 “Everybody wanna be a bodybuilder, but don’t nobody wanna lift this heavy-ass weight”

 You need to go to the gym and lift weights, use machines, and/or perform bodyweight exercise.
 This

 is the stress that tells your body to improve – if you’re not challenging the muscles of your body, you

 will not develop, and you’ll be stuck wondering why nothing is changing when you go to the gym

 Challenge yourself: weights should be difficult enough that your last few reps feel quite challenging.

 There’s no point performing with superlight weights, never putting in enough reps, and thinking